Orange County Breast Augmentation Surgery

 Why Choose a Board Certified Surgeon?

-One way to lessen the risks of breast augmentation surgery is to seek out an Orange County board certified plastic surgeon (certification from the American Board of Plastic Surgery).
+One way to lessen the risks of breast augmentation surgery is to seek out a board-certified plastic surgeon (certification from the American Board of Plastic Surgery).
 These qualifications ensure that you and your well-being are in good hands.
 Each ASPS Member Surgeon:

 - Has at least five years of surgical training and a minimum of two years of plastic surgery training.